redoio/.github/profile/README.md

 A data science for social good non-profit developing digital public goods for the carceral system.
-Our core effort is the Resentencing Data Initiative, in partnership with the Three Strikes Project at Stanford Law.
+Our core effort is the Resentencing Data Initiative, in partnership with the Three Strikes Project at Stanford Law in California, US.

-Note from Aparna (founder and lead data scientist): We have some exciting projects in the pipeline so be sure to check this site soon for updates and opportunities!
+Note from Aparna (founder and lead data scientist): We have some exciting projects in the pipeline so be sure to check this site soon for new opportunities!

 # Resentencing Data Initiative